rileyherman/accessibility-dev-day/README.md

 #### NVDA

-Just for transparency, I don't have a Windows computer so I didn't try this nor the next one.
+I don't have a Windows computer so I didn't try this nor the next one.
 I'll just direct you to [the NVDA website](https://www.nvaccess.org/).
 You'll need to download and install this one.

 #### Narrator